Plan a calmer dinner week in 2 minutes —start free

 Our Recommendation

-If you want to actually save money on groceries without spending hours planning:
+If you want a real plan without spending hours planning:

 1. Start with SummitPlate's free tier — It's genuinely useful and shows you the ingredient overlap system

-2. Upgrade to Pro if you want unlimited plans — $7.99/month is less than one meal kit delivery
+2. Upgrade to Core if you want unlimited plans — $7.99/month on web for unlimited weekly planning

 3. Use Paprika alongside it — If you want to save recipes you find elsewhere

 The goal isn't perfection.
-The goal is spending less time planning and less money shopping while still feeding your family well.
+The goal is spending less time planning with a tighter grocery list while still feeding your family well.

 Start with SummitPlate free →